rlaker/Obsidian-for-Academia/Notes/merge conflict.md

 >>>>>>>>>>>>>>>>>> origin/main
 ```

-So delete the parts that you don’t want, including lines 1 and 5
+So delete the parts that you don’t want, including lines 1 and 5.
+Then save and commit